Volunteering In School

 If you would like to become a volunteer, either for a one off event or on a more regular basis, e.g. hearing children read, should contact the Class teacher, Head teacher or Assistant head.

 Parents wishing to accompany children on a school trip should contact the School Office and they will get back to you to let you know if your help is needed.

 Safeguarding our children is a priority and visitors and volunteers must follow our clear procedures.
-We also make sure that any volunteer or visitor to school – which includes the staff who run our after school clubs – visits the School office to sign in and read the school information sheet on safeguarding.
-Volunteers and visitors are not left unsupervised with any children at any time unless they are regular volunteers who have completed a DBS check.
+We also make sure that any volunteer or visitor to school – which includes the staff who run our after school clubs – visits the School Office to sign in and read the school information sheet on safeguarding.
+Volunteers and visitors are not left unsupervised with any children at any time unless they are regular volunteers who have completed a DBS check and are asked to read KCSIE 2019.

 For more information, you can download our Volunteering In School policy